wasmerio/wasmer/README.md

 ## Quickstart

-Installing Wasmer is super easy.
+Wasmer ships with no dependencies.
 You can install it using the installers below or download the binaries from the [releases page](https://github.com/wasmerio/wasmer/releases).

 Shell (macOS, Linux):